-Currently pursuing her master's degree in Fine Arts at KASK & Conservatorium in Ghent, Belgium.
+Currently a part of the postgraduate program Curatorial Studies at KASK & Conservatorium in Ghent, Belgium.

 Instagram